Golmud

 Golmud (Note: Also known by various other romanizations) is a county-level city in the Haixi Mongol and Tibetan Autonomous Prefecture of Qinghai Province, China.
 It is now the second-largest city in Qinghai and the third largest on the Tibetan Plateau (after Xining and Lhasa).
 The population in 2020 was 221,863.

 Name

-Golmud is a romanization of a Mongolian word meaning "rivers".
-Ge'ermu is the pinyin romanization of the Mandarin pronunciation of the same name's transcription into Chinese characters; it is sometimes misspelled Geermu.
+Golmud is a romanization of Oirat Голмуд, meaning "rivers".
+Ge'ermu is the pinyin romanization of the Mandarin pronunciation of the same name's transcription into Chinese characters; it is sometimes spelled Geermu.
 Ko-erh-mu was the same name romanized using the Wade–Giles system; Golmot was the romanization used by the Chinese Postal Map.
 The Wylie romanization of the Tibetan form of the name is Nagormo.

 History

 Golmud is a young city.
 It was first established in 1954 when the Transportation regiments of Qinghai-Tibet Corps set up a food distribution base, staffed by 10 people, at the current location.
 In May of that year, construction on the Qinghai-Tibet Highway commenced.
 Scientific exploration of the mineral resources of Qarhan were undertaken in the 1950s, leading to the discovery of the area's potash and gas fields.
 Systematic surveying was undertaken in the 1960s and 1970s, with the railway permitting industrial exploitation from the 1980s.
 The first oil pipeline and potassium fertilizer factory were opened in 1989.
 The 28 km2 Golmud Kunlun Economic Development Zone was opened in 1992.
 In 2004, a second pipeline arrived.
 In the 2010s, an influx of further investment followed realization of the importance of the Sanhu's supplies of lithium and rare earths for modern personal electronics and electric cars.
 In 2016, over 85% of goods movement with Tibet passed through Golmud.